m1del/sasehack/README.md

 Next, run the backend server, this will require three things:
 1. Have a python environment with all the necessary packages installed.
-2. Have a firebase account with firebase credentials in a services/firebase.js file
+2. Have a firebase account with firebase credentials in a services/firebase.js file.
-3. Have the necessary API tokens for HuggingFace and OpenAI
+3. Have the necessary API tokens for HuggingFace and OpenAI.

 Then: